SiddharthManoj/CourseCheck/README.md

 Yes, as above.
 I'll get a more official, team, private repo set up. - WA

 Lots of developments (NPI) here, check the GroupMe chat

+#### Monetization ideas (consider the toll these would take on the server, etc.)

+Priority queue to determine the order and time each email is sent.
+We'd have to determine how users get into the queue and whether they can move up in the queue through some monetary means (charity).

+"Instant results" for a nominal fee.
+You would get notified as soon as the server found new openings in a class (which is the way it works now).
+If you didn't pay for these, you'd get added to the queue which would be notified one by one.
+So the process would look like:

+Server finds new openings for a class -> sends email to all watching users who are premium -> (5 minute wait) sends email to first free user -> (5 minute wait) sends email to second free user -> etc

+Maybe I'm not understanding this completely, but how would the priority queue differ from instant results, since they both involve emails being sent out at different rates depending on money being spent?
+Overall, while the price should be low, it shouln't be low enough so that most people have no problem buying it and then the premium option becomes the standard. - GO